Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/README.md

 # Healthcare Market Expansion Strategy – Finland

 ## Project overview
 This project simulates an analytics consulting assignment for an (imaginary) private healthcare company exploring opportunities to invest their business in smaller Finnish counties.
 The objective was to identify counties with **high potential demand** and **low competitive intensity** to support data-driven investment decisions.
+Analysis was based on open demographic data from: https://stat.fi/tup/avoin-data/paikkatietoaineistot/paavo.html

 ## 🎯 Business objectives
 - Assess regional healthcare demand accross Finnish counties